 The philosophy of coaching is based on the premise that a Coach is the expert on facilitating a solution-focused process, and the Participant possesses the capability, creativity and resourcefulness to make change happen.
 The Participant is tasked with arriving at his or her answers while the Coach guides them in realizing their full potential.

 The Coach and Advisor Network (CAN) has adopted a short-term focused coaching model that includes six coaching sessions in total per Coaching Engagement.
-The initial meeting is expected to be approximately 1.5 hours and the remaining five sessions are 30 minutes each.
+The initial meeting is expected to be approximately 1.5 hours and the remaining five sessions are 30 minutes each totaling 4 hours spread over 3 months.
 Sessions should be scheduled bi-weekly allowing the coaching relationship to end within three months from the start of the first session.
 The scheduling of all sessions is initiated by the Participant once the connection is made.
 If an in-person session is arranged, it is expected that the Participant will travel, at their own expense, to meet the Coach at a location agreeable to the Coach.
 Technology may be used to overcome distance and maximize the value of the time invested.

 The coaching model adopted by CAN has a number of benefits.
 With a shorter and well-defined timeline, Participants are encouraged to come prepared and to strive to achieve their goal, and Coaches can manage their volunteer time commitment with greater certainty.